-There are at least two ways of looking at the finances of the arena.
-Most attention is given to the “profit” (or loss) earned by the arena for the county according to an operating and management agreement between the county and SMG, a company that operates the arena.
+There are at least two ways of looking at the finance of the arena.
+Nearly all attention is given to the “profit” (or loss) earned by the arena for the county according to an operating agreement between the county and SMG, a company that operates the arena.
+1

 This agreement specifies a revenue sharing mechanism between the county and SMG.
-For 2103, the accounting method used in this agreement produced a profit of $705,678, to be split (not equally) between SMG and the county.
-The county’s share, as Holman touted, was $255,678.
-(Presumably that’s after deducting the cost of producing an oversize check for television cameras.)
+For 2106, the accounting method used in this agreement produced a profit of $680,268 to be split (not equally) between SMG and the county.
+The county’s share was $140,134.
+2

 While described as “profit” by many, this payment does not represent any sort of “profit” or “earnings” in the usual sense.
-In fact, the introductory letter that accompanies these calculations warns readers that these are “not intended to be a complete presentation of INTRUST Bank Arena’s financial position and results of operations and are not intended to be a presentation in conformity with accounting principles generally accepted in the United States of America.”
+In fact, the introductory letter that accompanies these calculations warns readers that these are “not intended to be a complete presentation of INTRUST Bank Arena’s financial position and results of operations in conformity with accounting principles generally accepted in the United States of America.”
+3

 That bears repeating: This is not a reckoning of profit and loss in any recognized sense.
 It is simply an agreement between Sedgwick County and SMG as to how SMG is to be paid, and how the county participates.

-The Arena Fund represents the activity of the INTRUST Bank Arena that opened on January 9, 2010.
-The facility is operated by a private company; the county incurs expenses only for certain capital improvements or major repairs and depreciation, and receives as revenue only a share of profits earned by the operator, if any.
-The Arena had an operating loss of $4.7 million.
-The loss can be attributed to $5.3 million in depreciation expense.
+The Arena Fund represents the activity of the INTRUST Bank Arena.
+The facility is operated by a private company; the County incurs expenses only for certain capital improvements or major repairs and depreciation, and receives as revenue only a share of profits earned by the operator, if any, and naming rights fees.
+The Arena Fund had an operating loss of $4.6 million.
+The loss can be attributed to $4.4 million in depreciation expense.

 Depreciation expense is not something that is paid out in cash.
-Sedgwick County didn’t write a check for $5,295,414 in depreciation expense.
-Instead, depreciation accounting provides a way to recognize the cost of long-lived assets over their lifespan.
+That is, Sedgwick County did not write a check for $4,434,035 to pay depreciation expense.
+Instead, depreciation accounting provides a way to recognize and account for the cost of long-lived assets over their lifespan.
 It provides a way to recognize opportunity costs, that is, what could be done with our resources if not spent on the arena.